Resources for Dialogue, Support, Informal Resolution, and Investigation

 Any individual who would like to report a concern of discrimination, harassment and/or retaliation may contact the Office of Institutional Equity and Accessibility (OIEA) and/or fill out this online form.
 OIEA staff are available to discuss concerns, University resources, and options for resolution, including informal resolution.
 Where appropriate, OIEA staff are also available to conduct investigations into complaints of discrimination, harassment, and/or retaliation committed by faculty or staff members.
 Talking with someone at OIEA about a concern or making a complaint does not automatically launch an investigation.
 It can, however, be an important step to alerting the University about a concern and getting assistance to resolve it.

-Title IX Coordinators are available to consult with members of the community about their concerns and questions related to sex- or gender-based discrimination or sexual misconduct.
+Deputy Title IX Coordinators are available to consult with members of the community about their concerns and questions related to sex- or gender-based discrimination including sexual misconduct.
 Coordinators can review options, identify supportive measures, and connect individuals with other campus resources, such as the SHARE Center or the Yale Police.
-Yale College, the Graduate School of Arts and Sciences, and the professional schools have each designated a senior administrator or faculty member as a Deputy Title IX Coordinator.
-The Title IX Coordinator within your school or unit may be best able to help you.
-However, you may contact any of the Title IX Coordinators.
+The Deputy Title IX Coordinator within your school or unit may be best able to help you; however, you may contact any of the Deputy Title IX Coordinators.